Seeing Northern Lights in Svalbard: What Other Blogs Don’t Tell You!

 Contrary to what some people think, a lower Kp index in Svalbard is actually generally a good thing!

-The middle of winter may not actually be best time to spot the aurora in Svalbard
+Polar night is not necessarily the best time to spot the aurora in Svalbard

 So, we’ve already established that Svalbard’s aurora season lasts from late September through early March.
 But what’s the best month in that period?